-- failure of third parties on which we rely, including, without limitation, our suppliers, commercial banks, and other external business partners, to meet their obligations to us, caused by significant disruptions in their ability to do so or their own financial or operational difficulties; - supply chain risks such as scrutiny or embargoing of goods produced in infected areas; - reduced workforces, which may be caused by, but not limited to, the temporary inability of the workforce to work due to illness, quarantine, or government mandates; - · temporary business closures due to reduced workforces or government mandates; - reduced demand for our products and services caused by, but not limited to, the effect of quarantine or other travel restrictions or financial hardship on the businesses in the industries we service; - · restrictions to our business as a result of federal or state laws, regulations, orders or other governmental or regulatory actions, if adopted; or - lawsuits from employees and others exposed to COVID-19 at our facilities, which may involve large demands or substantial defense costs that our professional and general liability insurance may not cover.
+- failure of third parties on which we rely, including, without limitation, our suppliers, commercial banks, and other external business partners, to meet their obligations to us, caused by significant disruptions in their ability to do so or their own financial or operational difficulties; - · supply chain risks such as disruptions of supply chains, excess demand on suppliers, and scrutiny or embargoing of goods produced in infected areas; - reduced workforces and labor shortages, which may be caused by, but not limited to, the temporary inability of the workforce to work due to illness, quarantine, or government mandates and incentives; - · temporary business closures due to reduced workforces or government mandates; - reduced demand for our products and services caused by, but not limited to, the effect of quarantine or other travel restrictions or financial hardship on the businesses in the industries we service;

+- · restrictions to our business as a result of federal or state laws, regulations, orders or other governmental or regulatory actions, if adopted; or - lawsuits from employees and others exposed to COVID-19 at our facilities, which may involve large demands or substantial defense costs that our professional and general liability insurance may not cover.

 Any of the foregoing factors, or other cascading effects that are not currently foreseeable, could materially increase our costs, negatively impact our sales or damage the Company's financial condition, results of operations, cash flows and its liquidity position, possibly to a significant degree.
-The duration of any such impacts cannot be predicted because of the sweeping on-going and uncertain nature of the circumstances involving the COVID-19 pandemic.
+The duration of any such impacts cannot be predicted because of the sweeping, on-going and uncertain nature of the circumstances involving the COVID-19 pandemic.